learningequality/cookiecutter-kolibri-plugin/README.md

   Must be `UpperCamelCase.` (ie. `VectorVideoPlayer`).

-* Install newly generated plugin in Kolibri.
+* Install the newly generated plugin in Kolibri.

   `$ pip install -e <LOCAL_PATH_TO_THE_PLUGIN_DIRECTORY>`